Global Gift Cards Market Size, Share, Value, and Competitive Landscape 2020-2026

 times such cards are called cash cards.
 Gift cards are generally redeemable only for purchases at the relevant retail premises and cannot be cashed out, and in some situations may be subject to an expiry date or fees.

-This report contains market size and forecasts of Gift Cards in Thailand, including the following market information:
+This report contains market size and forecasts of Gift Cards in Vietnam, including the following market information:

-This report also analyses and evaluates the COVID-19 impact on Gift Cards production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on Gift Cards production and consumption in Vietnam

 Total Market by Segment: